pangeo-data/education-material/pedagogy/core/README.md

 ## Stuff that I find particularly frustrating (unsorted grumbling)

+### Theme: How do I know what's expected versus what is aberrant?
+Then how do I debug?
+- Being polemical again: Seeing 'this is how you do X in Python' is step one (only) of about five steps needed to make it useful.
+The additional steps include 'Suppose this is not working; how do we approach debugging it?'
-- I download :( raw 0.1deg MODIS Chlorophyll-A data from **NEO** and go to considerable length to extract a small spatial subset; with further gymnastics to consolidate `n` source images into a single Dataset with a `time` dimension... and then it has the gall to be ludicrously slow. ***The theme here is how do I know what's expected versus what is aberrant?
-And then how do I debug??*** For example: I save the Dataset to a file, read it back in and it responds quickly as it should.
+- Anecdotal: I download :( raw 0.1deg MODIS Chlorophyll-A data from **NEO** and go to considerable length to extract a small spatial subset; with further gymnastics to consolidate `n` source images into a single Dataset with a `time` dimension... and then it has the gall to be ludicrously slow.
+For example: I save the Dataset to a file, read it back in and it responds quickly as it should.
 The insidious problem is that if I do not *know* that it should be quick then I start curtailing my exploration of the data based on my patience.
 And along related lines: How do I avoid bad patterns, 'worst practices'?